MaazMakrod/Earthquake-Bot-Site/README.md

 # Quake Bot Website

-This is a website that was created as part of the University of Waterloo EngHack 2021 hackathon, and can be viewed [here](https://earthquake-bot.maazmakrod.repl.co/).
+This is a website that was created as part of the University of Waterloo's EngHack 2021 hackathon, and can be viewed [here](https://earthquake-bot.maazmakrod.repl.co/).
 This site was created to market a project that we had created earlier in the Hackathon: a Discord Bot known as Quake Bot.
 The repository for the bot can be viewed [here](https://github.com/MaazMakrod/Discord-Earthquake-Bot).

 ## Designing the Site